pkcool/bssuite-microservices/README.md

 Also logs should have started to show up in Kibana.

-Start customerService with:
+Start customer-service with:
-- `docker-compose up -d customerService`
+- `docker-compose up -d customer-service`

 Start the other apps:
-- `docker-compose up -d supplierService invoiceService`
+- `docker-compose up -d supplier-service invoice-service`

 #### Scale your apps

 You can scale an app by creating **multiple instances** of it (doesn't work on the gateway or other apps that have their ports binded to localhost):
-- `docker-compose scale customerService=2`
+- `docker-compose scale customer-service=2`
-- `docker-compose scale supplierService=3`
+- `docker-compose scale supplier-service=3`

 Then wait for them to show up at `http://localhost:8761/` and `http://localhost:8080/#/gateway`.